Skip to content

 Lower addresses

-Supported and unsupported C Features
+Supported and Unsupported C Features

 Note

-This list is mostly focused on uncommon feature that are supported, or common features that are not supported, as you can assume that most of the common features of C89/C99 are supported unless otherwise noted.
+This list is mostly focused on uncommon features that are supported, or common features that are not supported, as you can assume that most of the common features of C89/C99 are supported unless otherwise noted.

 Supported:

-• Fixed-point intrinsics for hardware acceleration: __multfp(a, b) and __divfp(a, b)
+• Fixed-point 16.16 intrinsics for hardware acceleration: __multfp(a, b) and __divfp(a, b)

 Not Supported: